 Section 1 – Succession

-Should the victors of the previous Coronet tournament, through no fault of their own, be unable to attend their Investiture festival, such steps as are necessary and acceptable to them and the Coronet shall be taken that they may achieve their Coronets.
+Should the victors of the previous Coronet tournament, through no fault of their own, be unable to attend Their Investiture event, such steps as are necessary and acceptable to Them and the Coronet shall be taken that They may ascend to the Principality thrones.

-Should the victors of the previous Coronet tournament not intend to reign, and sufficient evidence of theirfailure be presented to the Coronet, or should they be unable to reign due to a disaster, a Curia Principis shall be called to make preparation for a Coronet Lists which shall be called at the beginning of the Investiture festival or, if this date shall have passed, at the soonest date practical.
-The victors of this list shall be crowned Coronet Sovereign and Consort immediately.
+Should the victors of the previous Coronet tournament not intend to reign, and sufficient evidence of their failure be presented to the Coronet, or should they be unable to reign due to a disaster, a Curia Principis shall be called to make preparation for a Coronet Lists which shall be called at the beginning of the Investiture event, or if this date shall have passed, at the soonest date practical.
+The victors of this list shall be crowned Coronet Sovereign and Sovereign Consort immediately.

-Should the Consort of the Sovereign-elect be unable or unwilling to achieve the Coronet, the Sovereign-elect shall choose another as Consort.
-If, during the reign, the Consort is unable or unwilling to continue the reign,the Sovereign may, if he or she chooses, choose a new Consort, who shall be invested publicly or privately as Prince- or Princess-Consort, according to Article III, Section 1, of these Laws.
+Should the Sovereign Consort-elect be unable or unwilling to achieve the Coronet, the Sovereign-elect shall choose another as Sovereign Consort.
+If, during the reign, the Consort is unable or unwilling to continue the reign, the Sovereign may, if he or she chooses, choose a new Consort, who shall be invested publicly or privately as Sovereign Consort, according to Article III, Section 1, of these Laws.

-Should the Sovereign become unable or unwilling to complete His or Her reign, the Consort shall act as Regent and contain all the power of the Coronet.
+Should the Sovereign become unable or unwilling to complete Their reign, the Consort shall act as Regent and contain all the power of the Coronet.

 Section 2 – Scheduling of Coronet Events